cancjs/canc/examples/app-vue-pinia/README.md

 ## Copying

-The store pattern — one `CancelablePromise` field per in-flight action per step, cancel it before starting the next — is the reusable piece for any Pinia store with step or tab navigation where each step has async work that should not leak into other steps.
-The `handleCancel` hook for rolling back optimistic updates is optional, but shown here as a teaching pattern.
+The store pattern (one `CancelablePromise` field per in-flight action per step, cancel it before starting the next) is the reusable piece for any Pinia store with step or tab navigation where each step has async work that should not leak into other steps.
+Catching `isCancelError` to roll back an optimistic update is optional, but shown here as a teaching pattern.

 `src/mock/checkout-api.ts` is scaffolding for this demo, not something to copy.